maggiezhangdata/jsPsych-in-Qualtrics/mkdocs/index.md

 * [CSULB Qualtrics Guide](https://csulb.libguides.com/qualtrics/)

 If you are looking for jsPsych v6.x tutorial, the best place to start is [the jsPsych v6.3 Hello World! tutorial](https://www.jspsych.org/6.3/tutorials/hello-world/).
-Also please check out these resources:
+Also check out these resources:

 * [The YouTube tutorial from Josh de Leeuw](https://www.youtube.com/playlist?list=PLnfo1lBY1P2Mf_o6rV5wiqqn92Mw3UTGh)
 * [*Online Experiments for Language Scientists* by Kenny Smith and Alisdair Tullo](https://kennysmithed.github.io/oels2021/)

 <h2>jsPsych in Qualtrics Tutorial Series</h2>

-If you have suggestions, please shoot me an email to  `choe_DOT_kyoung_AT_gmail_DOT_com`.
+If you have suggestions, shoot me an email to  `choe_DOT_kyoung_AT_gmail_DOT_com`.
 Thanks!

 Unfortunately, <font color=red>**this tutorial series is no longer actively maintained**</font> (last update, 11/25/2021), as I moved to the industry.
 Still, I hope this helps fellow researchers.